andmikael/FileManagerV2/README.md

 Uses Angularv19 for frontend and Java Spring / Springboot for backend

-This is a more polished version of my earlier [Java only project](https://github.com/andmikael/FileManager) with the same name that is also being holsted in Azure.
+This is a more polished version of my earlier [Java only project](https://github.com/andmikael/FileManager) with the same name that is also being hosted in Azure.